ovotech/circleci-orbs/terraform/README.md

 ## GitHub

 To attach the plan to a PR, create the GITHUB_USERNAME and GITHUB_TOKEN environment variables in the CircleCI project.
-This should be a Personal Access Token of a github user that has access to the repo.
+This should be the username (not email address) and a Personal Access Token of a github user that has access to the repo.
 The token requires the `repo, write:discussion` scopes.

 To make best use of this orb, require that the plan is always reviewed before merging the PR to approve.
 You can enforce this in github by